 The kereru is an example of a protected native species

 Photo: Andrew Walmsley

 You can only hunt what is listed in our what to hunt section – you also need to have a hunting permit.
 If it's not listed in the what to hunt section then you cannot hunt it on public conservation land.

 The permit you get for hunting will also list what you can hunt.

 The Wildlife Act (1953) applies to all private land.
 Do not kill any native species protected under this act or you can be prosecuted by DOC.
 Contact your closest DOC office if you’re unsure if a species is protected or not.

 The Wildlife Act (1953) protects most native species from hunting.
-The maximum penalty for killing protected wildlife is a $100,000 fine and up to a year in jail.
+The penalty for killing protected wildlife is up to 2 years in prison or a fine up to $100,000.